Skip to main content

 Severe dengue fever

-Signs of severe dengue fever can include:
+you have symptoms of severe dengue fever such as:

 • severe tummy pain